 6 Free (But Really Useful) Content Measurement Tools

-You might be surprised to hear this but great writing skills aren’t the key to successful content marketing.
-Great writing really helps but a lot of the most important work is done before you ever put pen to paper (or should I say fingers to keyboard).
-Yes you need a good story to tell, and the ability to do it in a way that matters to your audience, but getting your content in front of the right people is the bigger challenge.
+You might be surprised to hear this, but great writing skills aren’t the key to successful content marketing.
+Great writing obviously helps but a lot of the most important work is done before you ever put pen to paper (or should I say fingers to keyboard).
+You need a good story to tell, and the ability to do it in a way that matters to your audience, but getting your content in front of the right people is the biggest challenge.
 To do this well, it really comes down to strategy and optimisation.

 There are heaps of great tools that will help you track your results.
 Even better, lots of them are free!